English professor, students travel to international conference

 English Professor Jolanta Wawrzycka has attended all ten conferences, bringing seven students over the years.
 This year, in addition to the two students, Wawrzycka’s former student and current adjunct faculty member Katie Smith also joined the conference

-Graduate student Marti Williams and undergraduate student Mikaela Kelly each presented on panels during the two-day conference.
+Graduate student Marti Williams and undergraduate student Mikaela Kelley each presented on panels during the two-day conference.
 The conference – held in annually in early February to celebrate Joyce’s birthday – hosts scholars from across the globe to celebrate the works of the Irish writer and his nearly two-decade long residency in the city of Trieste, Italy.

 The conference is sponsored by the James Joyce Italian Foundation, a nonprofit organization based at the University of Rome III.
 It promotes international study and research by graduate students and academics who specialize in Irish Studies and James.